HealthResearchAuthority/rsp-iras-qa/README.md

 &nbsp;

 # Test Structure

+**Folder structure is still WIP**

+At present we have top level `src` and `tests` folders
+Config files such as `package.json` & `playwright.config.ts` also sit at the top level

+The `src` folder contains all source code files and resources such as test data,
+Sub folders include:
+- pages
+- steps
+- hooks
+- utils

+The `tests` folder will contain our feature files, which contain our BDD test scenarios
+&nbsp;

+**Page Object Model**

 TODO: Explain the different elelements of the test Structure e.g. Step Def, Feature Files, Page Objects

 # Cucumber Overview